 Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Balanced & Unbalanced Forces How could you win a tug-of-war against a bunch of adults?
 Students develop a mental model of the nature of forces and motion and use that model to explain the behavior of an elastic jumper.
 3-PS2-1 Provide evidence to explain the effect of multiple forces, including friction, on an object.
 Include balanced forces that do not change the motion of the object and unbalanced forces that do change the motion of the object.
 Lesson 2 Balanced Forces & Engineering What makes bridges so strong?
 Students develop and design a bridge to be as strong as possible while working with limited materials.
 3-PS2-1 Provide evidence to explain the effect of multiple forces, including friction, on an object.
 Include balanced forces that do not change the motion of the object and unbalanced forces that do change the motion of the object.
-3.3-5-ETS1-2 &amp; 3.3-5-ETS1-4(MA) Lesson 3 Friction & Pattern of Motion How can you go faster down a slide?
-Students plan and carry out investigations of the behaviors of different materials as they slide past one another.
+3.3-5-ETS1-1 3.3-5-ETS1-2 Lesson 3 Pattern of Motion, Gravity, & Friction How high can you swing on a flying trapeze?
+Students make observations and measurements of a trapeze model.
+Then, using that information they predict the motion of a real trapeze.
 3-PS2-1 Provide evidence to explain the effect of multiple forces, including friction, on an object.
 Include balanced forces that do not change the motion of the object and unbalanced forces that do change the motion of the object.
 Lesson 4 Magnets & Forces What can magnets do?
 Students investigate the properties of magnets and the fact that they exert forces that act at a distance.
 3-PS2-3 Conduct an investigation to determine the nature of the forces between two magnets based on their orientations and distance relative to each other.
 Lesson 5 Magnets & Engineering How can you unlock a door using a magnet?
 Students investigate magnetic attraction and repulsion, and design a magnetic lock in the hands-on activity.
-3-PS2-4 Define a simple design problem that can be solved by using interactions between magnets.3.3-5-ETS1-2 &amp; 3.3-5-ETS1-4(MA)
+3-PS2-4 Define a simple design problem that can be solved by using interactions between magnets.
+3.3-5-ETS1-2 3.3-5-ETS1-4(MA)